sylvaticus/BetaML.jl/README.md

 ## Documentation

 Please refer to the package documentation ([stable](https://sylvaticus.github.io/BetaML.jl/stable) | [dev](https://sylvaticus.github.io/BetaML.jl/dev)) or use the Julia inline package system (just press the question mark `?` and then, on the special help prompt `help?>`, type the module or function name).
+The package documentation is made of two distinct parts.
+The first one is an extensively commented tutorial that covers most of the library, the second one is the reference manual covering the library's API.

-We currently implemented the following modules: [Perceptron](https://sylvaticus.github.io/BetaML.jl/dev/Perceptron.html) (linear and kernel-based classifiers), [Trees](https://sylvaticus.github.io/BetaML.jl/dev/Trees.html) (Decision Trees and Random Forests), [Nn](https://sylvaticus.github.io/BetaML.jl/dev/Nn.html) (Neural Networks), [Clustering](https://sylvaticus.github.io/BetaML.jl/dev/Clustering.html) (Kmean, Kmenoids, Expectation-Maximisation, Missing value imputation, ...) and [Utils](https://sylvaticus.github.io/BetaML.jl/dev/Utils.html).
+We currently implemented the following modules in BetaML: [Perceptron](https://sylvaticus.github.io/BetaML.jl/dev/Perceptron.html) (linear and kernel-based classifiers), [Trees](https://sylvaticus.github.io/BetaML.jl/dev/Trees.html) (Decision Trees and Random Forests), [Nn](https://sylvaticus.github.io/BetaML.jl/dev/Nn.html) (Neural Networks), [Clustering](https://sylvaticus.github.io/BetaML.jl/dev/Clustering.html) (Kmean, Kmenoids, Expectation-Maximisation, Missing value imputation, ...) and [Utils](https://sylvaticus.github.io/BetaML.jl/dev/Utils.html).

-We also provide some [notebooks](https://sylvaticus.github.io/BetaML.jl/dev/Notebooks.html) that can be run online without installing anything, so you can start playing with the library in minutes. [under re-arrangement]

 If you are looking for an introductory book on Julia, have a look on "[Julia Quick Syntax Reference](https://www.julia-book.com/)"(Apress,2019).

-The package can be easily used in R or Python employing [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) or [PyJulia](https://github.com/JuliaPy/pyjulia) respectively.
+The package can be easily used in R or Python employing [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) or [PyJulia](https://github.com/JuliaPy/pyjulia) respectively, see the documentation tutorial on the "Getting started" section.

 ### Examples